codefori/docs/docs/pages/developing/editing-compiling.md

 ![Complile failed](../../assets/EditComp-04.png)

-In the source, the errors will be highlighted with squiggly lines, and if you hover over the squiggly line you see details of the error:
+In the source errors will be highlighted with squiggly lines, and if you hover over the squiggly line you see details of the error:

 ![Squiggly errors](../../assets/EditComp-05.png)